Bass-Ninja/cybersecurity-portfolio/network-security/01-http-traffic-analysis/README.md

 ### Observation

-The SecureBank development API was exposed over plaintext HTTP.
+During this lab, the SecureBank development API was configured to communicate over plaintext HTTP.

 Packet inspection demonstrated that application-layer data could be read directly from captured traffic.
 In this test, that included an Authorization